azsdaja/FloodSpill-CSharp/README.md

 * run a **flood-fill in two-dimensional space**,
 * pass your own **conditions** for visiting positions and for stopping the flood,
 * pass your own **callbacks** that will be executed for visited positions,
-* use **LIFO, FIFO or priority queue** for deciding in what order positions should be processed,
+* use **LIFO, FIFO or priority queue** for deciding in what order positions should be visited,
 * decide if you allow **diagonal neighbourhood** of positions or not,
 * use **scanline fill** to **double up execution speed**.